obwan02/COMPSYS201-Cheat-Sheet/README.md

 |1      |0      | ***RESERVED*** |
 |1      |1      | Internal 1.1V reference is used with external capacitor at `AREF` pin |

-#### ADC Control and Status Register
-The `ADCSRA` registers is an important register that configures many options for the ADC.
-Below is a list of flags that can be set in the `ADCSRA` register to configure the ADC:

-- ADC enable flag: `ADEN`
-- ADC start conversion flag: setting the `ADSC` bit will start the ADC conversion.
-- ADC interrupt flag: `ADIF` is set to one when the ADC conversion is complete
-- ADC interrupt enable flag: `ADIE` activates the ADC conversion complete interrupt
-- ADC prescaler bits: `ADPS[2:0]` configure the prescaler value for the ADC

 ##### ADC Prescaler
 This prescaler scales the internal clock frequency.
 To get the most accurate results, an ADC frequency of 50kHz -> 200kHz is desired.
 E.g. a 16MHz clock with a prescaler of 128, gives an ADC clock of 125kHz, which is acceptable.
 The `ADPS[2:0]` flags in the `ADCSRA` register control the prescaler: